ZephSibley/mwr-challenge/mwr-challenge-spa/README.md

 I believe I have succeeded in using frameworks and libraries only where it best benefits the application and/or build process, and in writing my own code where it is pragmatic to do so.
 The debouncer tool represents a further middleground; I avoid calling in an entire library for the sake of a single function, rather simply include the function on it's own.

+As it stands, the project was completed in 22 hours.
+Given more time I would implement a feature which would allow users to add indicators to the chart, such as a ten day moving average line.

 ## The Framework:
 I decided to use React as the intended level of DOM manipulation would be comparitively unwieldy to pull off with a more low-level setup, such as Jquery with Handlebars. <br>